+10,500,000 shares.

-The offering Issuer Intapp, Inc. Common stock offered by us 10,500,000 shares.
-Common stock to be outstanding immediately after this offering 58,777,163 shares (or 60,352,163 shares, if the underwriters exercise their option to purchase additional shares of common stock in full).
-Option to purchase additional shares of common stock We have granted the underwriters an option to purchase up to 1,575,000 additional shares at the initial public offering price, less underwriting discounts and commissions.
-Use of Proceeds We estimate that our net proceeds from the sale of the common stock by us in this offering will be approximately \$245.7 million (or approximately \$283.9 million if the underwriters exercise their option to purchase 1,575,000 additional shares of common stock in full) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the \$245.7 million of net proceeds we receive from this offering, as well as up to \$32.3 million of cash on hand, to fully repay outstanding borrowings under the credit facility (as defined herein).
+58,777,163 shares (or 60,352,163 shares, if the underwriters exercise their option to purchase additional shares of common stock in full).

+We have granted the underwriters an option to purchase up to 1,575,000 additional shares at the initial public offering price, less underwriting discounts and commissions.

+We estimate that our net proceeds from the sale of the common stock by us in this offering will be approximately \$250.6 million (or approximately \$289.5 million if the underwriters exercise their option to purchase 1,575,000 additional shares of common stock in full), assuming an initial public offering price of \$26.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) our net proceeds by approximately \$9.8 million.

+We intend to use the \$250.6 million of net proceeds we receive from this offering, as well as up to \$27.4 million of cash on hand, to fully repay outstanding borrowings under the credit facility (as defined herein).
 Any additional net proceeds will be used to repay the outstanding borrowings under the credit facility in full and any remaining net proceeds will be used for general corporate purposes, including for acquisitions and other strategic transactions.
 As of the date of this prospectus, other than the repayment of indebtedness under the credit facility, we do not have a specific plan for any additional net proceeds to us from this offering and, accordingly, our management will have broad discretion over the use of the additional net proceeds, if any, from this offering.